Copper masks, pills and pain relief: Fact-checking wellness claims

 While the existing research is sound, “you and I are not interested in protecting masks from flu.
 We’re interested in protecting people,” Schaffner said.

-Logically, he said, if the virus is inactivated on the surface of the mask, you are less likely to breathe it in, and less likely to contaminate your hands if you touch your mask.
+Logically, he said, if the virus is inactivated on the surface of the mask, you are less likely to breathe it in and less likely to contaminate your hands if you touch your mask.
 “I love the logic,” he said.
 But, the question remains: “Does it really work in preventing illness, infection in people?”

 There are several unknowns about copper masks that may affect their efficacy.
 Cloth and surgical masks don’t always fit snugly, creating gaps where air can flow around the covering instead of being filtered through it, said Linsey Marr, a Virginia Tech professor who studies airborne transmission of infectious diseases.
 Adding copper may also make a mask stiffer, causing it to conform less well to your face, or compromise the tightness of the material’s weave, Marr said.